dwww Home | Manual pages | Find package

 -t|--test

-implemented by disabling all metadata writing but nevertheless
+plemented by disabling all metadata writing but nevertheless re-

-returning success to the calling function.
-This may lead to un-
+turning success to the calling function.
+This may lead to unusual

-usual error messages in multi-stage operations if a tool relies
+error messages in multi-stage operations if a tool relies on

 --type linear|striped|snapshot|raid|mirror|thin|thin-pool|vdo|vdo-pool|